See this example properly formatted in the QUT Cite tool.

 Instead of 'last modified' the page might say something else, such as 'last revised'.

 Use the most directly responsible author.
-An author can be an individual, or a corporate author such a government department, company, organisation or publisher who is responsible for the website.
+An author can be an individual, or a group author such a government department, company, organisation or publisher who is responsible for the website.
+For more information, see the button below.

 Use the most direct date available.
 A date of revision, modification, publication or copyright can serve as the source for the de facto year of publication.